About

 Steve Degler

-Steve is a graduate of Hamburg Area High School and Kutztown University.
+A graduate of Hamburg Area High School and Kutztown University, where he played baseball for the Golden Bears for four seasons, Steve is a member of the Hamburg Area High School Athletic Hall of Fame and the Baseballtown Hall of Fame.
 He and his wife, Karen, are the parents of two daughters, Sarah and Hannah.